gpopesc/wireguard-module-synology/README.md

 >
 >cd wireguard-module-synology

+in case you have DSM 7.1, rename wireguard.ko to wireguard_7.2.ko and wireguard_7.1.ko to wireguard.ko

 and run as root user:
 >sudo sh ./install_module.sh

 in case of eny errors check the screen or file log.txt